Documentation

 Assemble the printed parts

-Take the screen out of the box and try to glue it as straight and centered as possible.
+After this is checked try to glue it as straight and centered as possible with the pre-applied double sided tape.
 Place it in the base and close with the cover.

 Place the PCB in the pcb cover at an angle to guide the USB-C port in the cutout.
 Afterwards push it down to lock it in the base.
 Make sure you’ve already flashed it before as you might need to access the boot button to do so.